The

 the author

-15 The overseer of grains, who controls the
+overseer of grains, who controls the wedjat-measure, who sets the harvest dues

-22 The scribe who determines the offerings for all the gods,4
+scribe who determines the offerings for all the gods, who gives land-leases to

 the addressee